 Divorce law in Maryland can be very complex, and if you attempt to file for absolute divorce on your own but don't qualify, you may face legal consequences.
 Don't go through the divorce process alone!
-At The Law Office of Patrick Crawford, you can work with experienced and compassionate divorce lawyers who will work diligently on your behalf.
+At The Law Office of Patrick Crawford, you can work with an experienced and compassionate divorce lawyer in Annapolis who will work diligently on your behalf.

 Reasons you should hire us:

 - Low-cost, high-quality initial consultation.

 - We offer reasonable rates and flexible payment plans.

 - We put extreme focus and energy towards our cases.

 Providing Grounds for Divorce in Maryland

 In Maryland, every person seeking an absolute divorce must provide a legally acceptable reason, or "proof of grounds."
 If you file without having sufficient evidence of the grounds you claim, you may be penalized with legal fees.
 It is also important that you do not give your spouse any additional grounds while the divorce is in progress, as it can be used against you during the division of assets.
 An Annapolis divorce attorney can provide guidance to successfully navigate the divorce proceedings and make the process as painless as possible.